Fuadex/Houdini-VEX-HScript-Python/README.md

 	float ramp = chramp("ramp",spread);
 	@Cd.r = ramp; //color red along the y axis of the object's bounding box

 It's really cool beans.
+So handy.
+And there are intrinsics like that for primitives as well!

 --------------------------------------------------------

 Calculate radius

 Boooring.
-But was still cool to give this a crack.
+But was still cool to give this a crack as I had a task in which I had to calculate radius of every single wire.
 Won't work for everything but when you need stuff calculated per object, it could work nicely in a detail wrangle and in a node-based for loop from connectivity.
+Ideally I'd spice this up to make sure it always worked but you can't always negotiate what sort of geo you'll be getting as a present today.

 	float length[];